quixdb/squash/docs/user-guide.md

 User Guide
 ==========

-While the Squash API is fairly large, in general you will only need a handful of functions.
+While the Squash API is fairly large, it is conceptually fairly simple.

+Most of the functions are really just layers of convenience wrappers which follow common conventions; for example, many functions will have versions for string and @ref SquashCodec parameters for the codec, and variadic arguments or a @ref SquashOptions parameter for the options, which means four versions for every function, but only one concept to learn.

 Squash's API follows some pretty standard conventions:

 - Type names are CamelCase (with the first letter uppercase)
 - Functions are lowercase_with_underscores
-- Binary data is two variables—a `uint8_t*` and a `size_t`.
+- Binary data is two parameters—a `size_t` followed by a `uint8_t*`.
 - Instance arguments come first, followed by any output arguments, followed by input arguments.